mahendraprateik/Monty-Hall-puzzle/README.md

 <h3>Step 2: </h3>
 The host reveals what is behind one of the other two doors that you did not select (keep in mind that the host will always open a door with no prize).
-Now lets say the host reveals door 3 and shows you that there is nothing behind it and asks you the main question, <U>"Would you want to switch to door 1 or stick to door 2 ?"</U>
+Now lets say the host reveals door 3 and shows you that there is nothing behind it and asks you the main question, <b>"Would you want to switch to door 1 or stick to door 2 ?"</b>

 Now read carefully:<br>